 ...seeks to glorify the Lord Jesus Christ and help build His kingdom by encouraging Christian fellowship among its members in the context of their work and witness as composers of art music.
 We pray that believers will embrace our musical integrity because of our Christian witness, and that our commitment to musical excellence will allow us to bring our Christian witness to the wider art music world....

-The Christian Fellowship of Art Music Composers (CFAMC), in cooperation with the Biola University Conservatory of Music and the Center for Christianity, Culture, and the Arts (http://ccca.biola.edu/),* is pleased to announce the following call for scores and papers for the National CFAMC Conference.
+The Christian Fellowship of Art Music Composers (CFAMC), in cooperation with the Biola University Conservatory of Music and the Center for Christianity, Culture, and the Arts (http://ccca.biola.edu/), is pleased to announce the National CFAMC Conference 2014.
 The conference will be held at Biola from October 9-11 of 2014, although additional CCCA activities involving our keynote speaker will likely extend through that entire week (a follow-up announcement will be sent to all CFAMC members as to where they can access a calendar for the entire week's activities).

-The 2014 meeting will feature keynote speaker Ivan Moody, and will also include the Cadillac Moon Ensemble, Ensemble Christo LA, Paul Delgado Singers, pianists Paul Barnes and Solungga Fang-Tzu Liu, baritone Richard Zeller, and more (biographies provided below).
-Composers of any age are invited to attend; professional and student composers are also encouraged to submit works, although those who have completed undergraduate degrees or are over the age of 25 will be given preference in terms of programming consideration.** Composers who are not already part of the fellowship must agree to become registered CFAMC members upon acceptance.
+The 2014 meeting will feature keynote speaker Ivan Moody, and will also include the Cadillac Moon Ensemble, Ensemble Christo LA, Paul Delgado Singers, pianists Paul Barnes and Solungga Fang-Tzu Liu, baritone Richard Zeller, and more.
+Composers, especially, of any age are invited to attend.

 Dates for the conference: October 9-11, 2014

 Open to: Composers, especially, of any age or nationality